xmlns/xmlns/README.md

 _Looking for a 'generalist' software engineer?
 Check me out on linkedin.com/in/amogh-jar_

 My name is Amogh and I am a passionate programmer based in Toledo, OH.
-I currently work as a software engineering intern at MEDsys Software Solutions.
+I currently work as a software engineering intern at MEDsys Software Solutions, remote.

 I love gadgets and I discovered my passion for programming them when I chose to pursue computer science in highschool.
 This is where I was first exposed to logic gates, microcontrollers, html, and C++.